MkDay/Post-Collection-Part-2/CSS_not()_pseudo-classs.md

 # CSS not() pseudo-class - weird but still useful

-In CSS, pseudo-classes are very useful and some of them like mouse related events are widely used.
+In CSS, pseudo-classes are very useful and, some of them are widely used, for example, mouse-events-related pseudo-classes.
 For examples,
 * `:hover`
 * `:target`
 * `:active`

-But there are a few other pseudo-classes out there which I found aren't much popular but very useful and very interesting.
+But there are a few other pseudo-classes out there that I found, are not much popular but very useful and very interesting.

-One of useful and I feel very interesting pseudo-class is `:not()` which is known as *negation pseudo-class*.
+One of the useful and I feel much interesting pseudo-class is `:not()` known as *negation pseudo-class*.

 Unlike other pseudo-classes you are familiar with, it can accept arguments within its parentheses.
-That's why it referred to as a *functional pseudo-class*.
+That is why `not()` is referred to as a *functional pseudo-class*.

 As you guessed, it selects everything except that inside its parentheses.
 Either you can include one selector or selector-list inside the parentheses as its arguments.